LukeF2/Spotify-Prediction-Analysis/README.md

 ## Repository Structure
 ```
 ├── data/                   # Contains the dataset used for analysis
-├── scripts/                # R scripts for data processing and modeling
 ├── figures/                # Contains visualizations used in the report
 ├── ReportAndPredictions.Rmd # R Markdown report with analysis and predictions
 ├── Spotify Report.pdf      # Final report summarizing findings